ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

  * No restrictions on the SELECT query.
 Table functions (e.g. `url()`), views, UNION, JOIN, are all allowed.

 :::note
 Refreshable materialized views are a work in progress.
 Setting `allow_experimental_refreshable_materialized_view = 1` is required for creating one.
-Current limitataions:
+Current limitations:
  * not compatible with Replicated database or table engines,
  * require [Atomic database engine](../../../engines/database-engines/atomic.md),
  * each refresh query executes in one thread (max_threads setting is ignored),